truongphung12947/udacity_nd025/prj_02/README.md

 ## Project Motivation

 This project (Disaster Response Pipeline) is part of Udacity Data Scientists Nanodegree Program.
-This project has provied enough dataset and some examples/code structure for me to deploy a ML pipeline from ETL, training model and create a Web Interface for non-technical use to classify message base on its content if there is a disaster in the message context
+This project has provied enough dataset and some examples/code structure for me to deploy a ML pipeline from ETL, training model and create a Web Interface for non-technical user to classify message base on its content if there is a disaster in the message context

 ## Installation
 This project require to install libraries